|For updates regarding our operations during the COVID-19 outbreak click here.|

 "I admit that I hadn't heard of Ruth Asawa before reading this picture book---which is kind of why books like this are so important.
 It's a lovely book."Booklist:

 "D'Aquino showcases how Asawa's curiosity and handiwork, set amidst charcoal and colored-pencil drawings and mixed-paper collages, carried her into adulthood, where her creative talent began to receive praise and attention.
 Through this picture-book contribution, not only will Asawa's art reach a new audience, but her artistic practice will inspire the next generation of creative minds to express themselves with handmade art.
-A worthwhile addition to picture-book collections everywhere."Kirkus Reviews:
+A worthwhile addition to picture-book collections everywhere."Publishers Weekly:

 "Charcoal-and-colored-pencil drawings combine with hand-painted and monoprinted paper in a striking collage representation of Asawa's work.
 D'Aquino provides close-ups of the snail and dragonfly, a landscape layout of basket craftsmen, and a geometric kaleidoscope of squares layered upon squares, offering a variety of perspectives and media.
 An author's note explains her inspiration for the book and offers sobering facts about the Asawa family's internment in various camps.
 Additional resources enable young artists to discover this artist's work for themselves and offer step-by-step instructions to create a folded paper dragonfly.
 This distinctive biography brims with artistic vision as it informs about a signature sculptor."Avery & Augustine: